PsuAstro528/lab7/README.md

 3. (I expect that some students will only get to this and subsequent steps after the due date for Lab 7.
 But I include them here for any who are ready to start benchmarking their parallel code now.)
 Once you have a parallel version of your project code working in an interactive environment, then make a Slurm script that runs the parallel version of your code.
 Run the script, make sure that it gives the expected results and that it's actually using the processors its been assigned (as opposed to running in serial).

 4. Benchmark the performance of your code as a function of the number of processors used, keeping the problem size fixed.
-Make a plot showing the *strong scaling* of the performance critical section your code (i.e., run time as a function of problem size) as the number of processors varies from 1, 2, 4, 8, 12, 16, 20, 24.
+Make a plot showing the *strong scaling* of the performance critical section your code (i.e., run time as a function of problem size) as the number of processors varies from 1, 2, 4, 8, 12, 16, 20, 24, and 32.
 How does the performance benefit compare to a linear scaling?
-If your code is scaling well even at >16 processors (i.e., the run time continues to decrease nearly linearly with number of processors), then keep increasing the number of processors until the run time levels off (or you reach 100 cores).
+If your code is scaling well even at >16 processors (i.e., the run time continues to decrease nearly linearly with number of processors), then keep increasing the number of processors until the run time levels off (maximum of 48 cores for shared memory jobs, maximum of 96 cores for distributed memeory jobs).

 5. Repeat the benchmarks from step 4, but using at least a few problem sizes (spanning at least two orders of magnitude if possible, i.e., big enough so that you can see the benefits of parallelism).